 The parameter β denotes the amount of smoothing that the household does in each period, and is a function of household characteristics.
-If $\beta = 0$, then there is perfect smoothing, and current consumption is independent of current income or of the value of current assets.
-If $\beta = 1$, there is no smoothing at all, and current consumption moves exactly as current resources.
-Notice that perfect smoothing may involve negative values of assets in some periods, namely debts.
+If $\beta=0$, there is perfect smoothing, and current consumption is independent of current resources.
+If $\beta=1$, there is no smoothing at all, and current consumption moves exactly as current resources.
+Notice that perfect smoothing may involve depletion of assets or even borrowing.
 If this is impossible due to liquidity constraints, then consumption smoothing will not be perfect and the relevant value for β will be larger than zero.
 In addition the linear approximation may not be valid.